Why is the business card needed?

 Remember that business cards in standard sizes will not only fit in a case or wallet but also are cheaper.

 Of course, you can choose a slightly different shape – the traditional rectangle will look interesting, but with rounded angles.
 In turn, focusing on a more original shape, e.g. resembling a company logo, can sometimes be a nuisance to customers.
 A complicated pattern can bend and break more easily, although it looks great.
-Can you imagine a cake-maker confectioner?
+Nevertheless, if you want to create a truly unique card, you could use digital cutting tables from companies like Duplo International.
+That way, you won’t have to worry about the final product’s packaging or flexibility.

 Step 2 – business card material